-Workshops held onsite to date with Shire of Menzies staff have occurred in November 2022 and August 2023 to review risk profiles, controls, consider emerging or new risks as well as to set out planned control assurance activities for the year.
-Following these workshops, updates to the risk profiles were made, and the risk register populated with updated information to be reported to the Audit and Risk Committee.
-Further site visits were undertaken in February 2023, November 2023 and January 2024 (and an offsite workshop in November 2023) where risk management activities were considered and reviewed.
+Workshops held onsite to date with Shire of Menzies staff have occurred in November 2022, August 2023, May 2024 and December 2024 to review risk profiles, controls, consider emerging or new risks as well as to set out planned control assurance activities for the year.
+Following these workshops, updates to the risk profiles were made, and the risk register populated with updated information to be reported to the Audit and Risk

+Committee.
+Further site visits were undertaken in February 2023, November 2023 (as well as an offsite workshop in November 2023), January 2024, September 2024 and February 2025 where risk management activities were considered and reviewed.